How much time do I need to invest in creating content on Swimm before I see value?

 Yes.
-You can set up a Workspace on Swimm with multiple repositories, and create Plans that include steps from multiple repositories.
+You can set up a Workspace on Swimm with multiple repositories, and create playlists that include steps from multiple repositories.

 What languages does Swimm support?
 What about VCS’s?

-We do, however, rely on Git, and currently do not support other version control systems (VCS's) other than Git (like Mercurial, Perforce, etc.).
+Swimm relies on Git, and currently does not support other version control systems (VCS’s) other than Git (like Mercurial, Perforce, etc.).

 How is data, created with Swimm, synced between team members?

-The same way you sync your code - Via your code repository and Git.
-Swimm units are stored as .swm files on your repo.
-When you create new content or change existing content, you need to push the .swm files to wherever your other teammates can see them.
+The same way you sync your code – Via your code repository and Git.
+Swimm units are stored as .swm.md files on your repo.
+When you create new content or change existing content, you need to push the .swm.md files to wherever your other teammates can see them.